This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-But, unlike the classic, this version cooks up in less than 15 minutes because it calls for couscous instead of rice!
+This flavorful dish originated in Spain.
+But, unlike the classic, this version cooks up in less than 30 minutes because it calls for couscous instead of rice!

-Paella has definitely evolved from its origins in Valencia.
-You'll find different rices, spices and proteins depending upon the recipe.
-Here's our take on some of the staples of great Paella:
+Paella has evolved from its origins in Valencia.
+Depending on the recipe, you'll find different kinds of rice, spices, and proteins.
+Here's our take on some of the staples to make a fantastic Shrimp and Couscous Paella:

 - Couscous - Certainly the most controversial choice to replace rice!
 Traditional paellas, like Shrimp and Chorizo Paella, use bomba or Arborio rice.

-Note: We used Moroccan couscous which cooks very quickly and is easily found in the grocery store.
-Couscous is made from semolina so it's actually pasta, although it looks and has the texture of a very fine grain.
+Note: We used Moroccan couscous, which cooks very quickly and is easily found in the grocery store.
+Couscous is made from semolina.
+It's actually pasta, although it looks and has the texture of a fine grain.
 Wow!!!

-Note: Turmeric is often used in Indian curries and is known for health benefits.
+Note: Turmeric is often used in Indian curries and is known for its health benefits.
 However, you don't have to use this spice to make this tasty dish.
-I've made it without this spice and it's absolutely delicious!
+I've made it without this spice and it's still delicious!

 - Shrimp - We singled out shrimp for this recipe because it cooks FAST!
-We like fast shrimp recipes!
+And we like fast shrimp recipes!

-Note: Other proteins often used in paella include Spanish chorizo, beans or an array of seafood including mussels, scallops.
-Check out Easy Chicken Paella if that's your protein of choice.
+Note: Other proteins often used in paella include Spanish chorizo, beans, or an array of seafood, including mussels and scallops.
 Really, anything goes!

-Note: Other vegetables, such as artichokes, green beans and tomatoes, are right on point too.
+Note: Other vegetables, such as artichokes, green beans, and tomatoes, are on point too.
 I say add whatever you like so you have a complete meal!

 - Red Pepper Flakes - are totally optional!

-This recipe doesn't call for the hallmark "paella pan" either.
-But, it does use just one pan.
-Yep, just one pan.
-So, clean-up is a breeze!
+This couscous paella recipe doesn't call for the hallmark "paella pan."
+But it does use just one pan.
+You read that right.
+Clean-up is a breeze!

-Use a large skillet, preferably with a 1 to 2 inch rim.
+Use a large skillet, preferably with a 1 to 2-inch rim.
 You'll need a lid or way to cover it as the couscous cooks.
-If you don't have a lid, cover the pan with aluminum foil.
+Cover the pan with aluminum foil if you don't have a top.

-Are you convinced that you need to make this for your next large gathering?
+Are you convinced you need to make shrimp couscous paella for your next large gathering?
 If so, you will probably need to increase the recipe.

-Depending upon the size of your skillet, you many need to adapt the cooking method.
+Depending upon the size of your skillet, you may need to adapt the cooking method.
 Here are some things we've done:

-- Use a large pot instead of a skillet to handle the amount of liquid that is added.
-Carefully check the shrimp to ensure that they are cooked through.
+- Use a large pot instead of a skillet to handle the amount of added liquid.
+Carefully check the shrimp to ensure they are cooked through.
 It will take a little longer.

 - Make two batches!

-- Soften the vegetables and cook the shrimp in the skillet using the technique used for Shrimp Zoodles.
-Cook the couscous separately, adding all of the spices to the liquid.
+- Soften the vegetables, cook the shrimp, and prepare the couscous separately, adding all of the spices to the liquid.
 Combine all the ingredients at the end.